akididou/midilibre-freemium/README.md

 Midi Libre

-Click on top button "Free" on green to unlock premium article
+Click on green top button "Free", to unlock premium article for free.